gnello/in-memory-file-storage-server/README.md

 Concepts involved: data-structures, concurrency (multi-thread), pipes, sockets, master-worker design patterns, signals handling, storaging and deep memory management.

-This project it is far to be perfect, every feedback is encouraged.
+This project it is far to be perfect, any suggestions or criticisms are welcome.

 ## Installation
 This project is completely portable (totally conform to POSIX), this means that you do not need any extra library to use it.